Training & Events My Bookings My Learning Portal

 Resource Content

 Planning guides, and frameworks to support strategic thinking and daily operations to manage your roles and responsibilities.
 Advice on collaboration strategies, building strong teams, facilitating dialogue, being a good role model and leading through influence.
 Ways to recognise and celebrate success.
 Leadership reading list, using evidenced informed practice.
 Introductions to digital tools & AI technologies.
 Please note: The programme will be facilitated via a dedicated Microsoft Teams site.
 This site will hold resources to support middle leaders in 3 modules, enabling flexible engagement through a collective or individual approach.
+The MS Teams site will be available in August 2025 and schools will be notified of how to access the site when it is available.

 2327